 Civil unrest/political tension

 The political situation in Bolivia remains unpredictable.
-There is an ongoing risk of civil unrest, including roadblocks, violent protests and strikes, particularly in the lead up to national elections on 12 October 2014.
+There is an ongoing risk of civil unrest, including roadblocks, violent protests and strikes.
 Travellers should avoid all protests as they have the potential to quickly turn violent.
 The use of tear gas and force to control disturbances is common.

 Where roadblocks are set up by protestors we advise you not to cross them, even if they appear unattended, as it may result in confrontation or the threat of violence.